jim112828/Portfolio-Design/RL/README.md

 9. _Dueling Network Architectures for Deep Reinforcement Learning_, Wang et al., 2016
 10. _Reinforcement learning: An introduction_, Sutton and Barto, 2011
 11. _Proximal Policy Optimization Algorithms_, Schulman et al., 2017
+12. [Paper](https://arxiv.org/abs/2002.11523) - Using Reinforcement Learning in the Algorithmic Trading Problem.

 # What is included?
 This repo includes implementation of Deep Recurrent Q Network (DRQN), Asynchronous Advantage Actor Critic (A3C), and Proximal Policy Optimization (PPO).
 All implementations are tested on Mac OS & Google Colab Cloud environment.
 Please be aware that all of the codes are still in the development stage.